DURHAM CITY AUDIO TOUR

 The bridge originally had gateways with towers as the bridge was part of the outer defensive wall.
 All of these have gone to improve vehicular access in the 19th century [6].

 Across the bridge we come to the narrow incline of Silver Street.
 With the 1970’s bypass the road can now be walked in safety, as it is pedestrian only, so double decker buses are not trying to squeeze past the shop windows.
 Unfortunately, nearly all the old properties have been sold and altered to give the standard shop frontages.
 Some of the last to go in the 1980’s was Greenwell's the Grocers and Smith's the Chemist.
-Entering these premiss was like stepping back in time.
+Entering these premise was like stepping back in time.

 We now pass across the starting point of the tour in the Market Place and proceed towards Elvet Bridge.
 The bridge itself was built in 1170 although as with the other river bridges it has been widened to accommodate the greater traffic flow [22].